-Unit Value: 2 Units - Industry Curriculum Framework - Category B Course
+Unit Value: 2 Unit - Industry Curriculum Framework (This course has a HSC examination.)

 This course enables students to work towards a Certificate II with the opportunity to obtain national vocational educational qualifications for employment in the Electrotechnology Industry.
 This course will cover competencies for work entry programmes providing grounding in safety and basic skills and knowledge for work in many electro-technology disciplines.